Conexiotechnologies/conexio-firmware-sdk/samples/nRF_cloud_client/README.rst

 .. note::
    The the Conexio Stratus does not come preprogrammed with the certificates required for a connection to `nRF Connect for Cloud`_.
-   Refer to the :ref:`nRF documentation` on how to download the nRF Connect for Cloud certificate.
+   Refer to the `nRF documentation`_ on how to download the nRF Connect for Cloud certificate.
    The device ID of Stratus is composed of str- and the 15-digit International Mobile (Station) Equipment Identity (IMEI) number.
    For example: str-123456789012345.
 The nRF Cloud prefix for Conexio Stratus is set in ``cloud_client/prj.conf``